pboling/debug_logging/README.md

 ## Usage

+NOTE: Starting with version `1.0.12` this gem utilizes the `logger.debug { "block format" }` to avoid heavy debug processing when the log level threshold is set higher than the level of the statements produced as a result of the configuration of this gem.

-Crack open the specs for usage examples.
+Crack open the specs for more complex usage examples than the ones below.

 ### Without Rails